RCMeatball/Employee-Tracker/README.md

 # Employee Tracker

 An app that tracks employees and their roles, salaries, departments, and management.
-Also allows for creation of new employees, roles, and departments, as well as the ability to update a current employee
+Also allows for creation of new employees, roles, and departments, as well as the ability to update a current employee.

 ## Installation
 ```